 Section 13-7 of Schedule 13, O.Reg.170/03 requires the Owner and Operating authority to ensure that at least one water sample is taken every three months and tested for nitrates and nitrites.
 Section 6-1.1 of Schedule 6, O.Reg.170/03 requires that these samples be taken at least 60 days, and not more than 120 days, after a sample was taken for that purpose in the previous three month period.
-The Owner complied with these requirements when they conducted the required monitoring on January 8, 2019, April 1, 2019, July 8, 2019 and October 7, 2019 and January 6, 2020.
+The Owner complied with these requirements when they conducted the required monitoring on January 6, April 6, July 6, and October 6, 2020.
 There were no concerns identified with the sample results.

-• All sodium water quality monitoring requirements prescribed by legislation were conducted within the required frequency.
+All sodium water quality monitoring requirements prescribed by legislation were conducted within the required frequency.

 Section 13-8 of Schedule 13, O.Reg.170/03 requires that the Owner and the Operating Authority ensure that a treated water sample is taken every 60 months and is tested for sodium.
-Records provided by the Owner and reviewed during the inspection indicate that the Owner conducted sampling for sodium on January 9, 2017 with a result of 7.51 mg\L.
+The Owner conducted sampling for sodium on January 9, 2017 with a result of 7.51 mg\L. The next sodium samples are due in January 2022.